zimula/PyThoN/classes+unitTests/stockAnalysis/README.md

-<h1>A simple stock analysis app with 3 modules that illustrates "SEPARATON OF CONCERNS"<h1>
+<h1>A simple stock analysis app with 3 modules that illustrate "SEPARATON OF CONCERNS"<h1>